-MATH 160: Pre-Calculus (3) [Old code: MATH 101]
+MATH 160: Pre-Calculus (3)

 This course is intended to prepare students for the study of calculus.
 It includes a review of algebra; arithmetic operations, fractions, factoring, the quadratic formula, radicals, and exponents.
 This course also serves as an introduction to linear, polynomial, trigonometric, rational, and logarithmic functions.
 Graphs of functions are also covered throughout the course.